 Format and schedule

-Where is LingComm21 happening?
+Where is LingComm25 happening?

 On the internet, using a platform called Gather.
 Gather allows for proximity-based chat (in text, audio, and video) with people “near” you, thus facilitating breakout groups, poster sessions, and interstitial networking moments.
+You can read our Gather information document for the basics!

 How does a poster session work in Gather?